dafrius/v1_size_measurement/methods.md

 ## Subjects
 13 healthy subjects (age 26.4 ± 3.4, four males) completed three
-scanning sessions. **X** subjects were excluded from data analysis: one due to inattentiveness and motion in the scanner, the second due to wrong scanner settings.
+scanning sessions. **X** subjects were excluded from data analysis.
 Before scanning, we tested the acuity of the subjects with the Freiburg Visual Acuity and Contrast Test (FrACT), which revealed all subjects had normal or corrected-to-normal vision (LogMar mean = -.04 ± .14 decVA = 1.21 ± .34).
 All subjects reported being right-handed as measured with the Edinburgh handedness Questionnaire (**X** ± **X**; Oldfield, 1971).

 ## Stimulus presentation
 Each subject performed the main experiment as well as a functional localiser to